Which analyst expects Wave Life Sciences Ltd. (WVE) to perform well in the near future? - The Dwinnex

 Insider Transactions:

-Investing in insider trades can also provide an investor with insight into how management views future stock prices.
+Additionally, insider trades can be beneficial to investors who want to learn what the management thinks about stock prices in the future.
 A recent insider transaction in this stock occurred on Jun 16 when RA CAPITAL MANAGEMENT, L.P. bought 9,480,052 shares for $2.15 per share.
 The transaction valued at 20,382,112 led to the insider holds 17,202,009 shares of the business.

 Vargeese Chandra sold 16,714 shares of WVE for $28,748 on May 05.
 The insider now owns 111,095 shares after completing the transaction at $1.72 per share.
 On May 05, another insider, Francis Chris, who serves as the insider of the company, sold 10,867 shares for $1.72 each.
 As a result, the insider received 18,691 and left with 89,972 shares of the company.